 - Building and strengthening the community of professionals connected to public and environmental health in our region

 This event is OPEN to the PUBLIC, and draws people from a variety of diverse sectors and communities.
 It is primarily intended for those who work to create and sustain the health and well-being of people and the environment, and for those who are interested in developing and refining their leadership skills.
 It is NOT limited to members of the host organizations or their graduates.

 History of the Event:

 In 2004, the Regional Institute for Health and Environmental Leadership (RIHEL) began Autumn in Aspen as an annual continuing leadership education event for friends and alumni of our institute.
-This 16th annual event continues that tradition under the event name Leadership is for Everyone (LIFE), and for the eight time includes co-hosts, this year the Colorado Environmental Health Association (CEHA).
+This 17th annual event continues that tradition under the event name Leadership is for Everyone (LIFE), and for the ninth time includes co-hosts, this year the Colorado Environmental Health Association (CEHA).